-- 1. Peasants and other people working in rural areas have the right to a decent income and livelihood for themselves and their families, and to facilitated access to the means of production necessary to achieve them, including production tools, technical assistance, credit, insurance and other financial services.
-They also have the right to use, individually and collectively, in association with others or as a community, traditional ways of farming, fishing, livestock rearing and forestry, and to develop community-based commercialization systems. - 2.
-Peasants and other people working in rural areas have the right to the means of transportation, and processing, drying and storage facilities necessary for selling their products on local, national, and regional markets at prices that guarantee them a decent income and livelihood. - 3.
+- 1. Peasants and other people working in rural areas have the right to an adequate standard of living for themselves and their families, and to facilitated access to the means of production necessary to achieve them, including production tools, technical assistance, credit, insurance and other financial services.
+They also have the right to engage freely, individually and/or collectively, in association with others or as a community, in traditional ways of farming, fishing, livestock rearing and forestry and to develop community-based commercialization systems. - 2.
+States shall take appropriate measures to favour the access of peasants and other people working in rural areas to the means of transportation, and processing, drying and storage facilities necessary for selling their products on local, national and regional markets at prices that guarantee them a decent income and livelihood. - 3.
 States shall take appropriate measures to strengthen and support local, national and regional markets in ways that facilitate, and ensure that peasants and other people working in rural areas have, full and equitable access and participation in these markets to sell their products at prices that allow them and their families to attain an adequate standard of living. - 4.
-States shall take all measures to ensure that their rural development, agricultural, environmental, trade and investment policies and programmes contribute effectively to protecting and strengthening local livelihood options and to the transition to environmentally sustainable modes of agricultural production.
-States shall stimulate agroecological, organic and sustainable production whenever possible, and facilitate direct farmer-to-consumer sales. - 5.
-States shall take appropriate measures to strengthen the resilience of peasants against natural disasters and other severe disruptions, such as market failures. - 6.
+States shall take all appropriate measures to ensure that their rural development, agricultural, environmental, trade and investment policies and programmes contribute effectively to protecting and strengthening local livelihood options and to the transition to sustainable modes of agricultural production.
+States shall stimulate sustainable production, including agroecological and organic production, whenever possible, and facilitate direct farmer-to-consumer sales. - 5.
+States shall take appropriate measures to strengthen the resilience of peasants and other people working in rural areas against natural disasters and other severe disruptions, such as market failures. - 6.
 States shall take appropriate measures to ensure fair wages and equal remuneration for work of equal value, without distinction of any kind.